 Prime offers 30+ years of diversified, underwriting experience for very hard-to-place risks, including commercial and garage liability, personal lines, commercial auto (not available in all states), specialty and professional liability.
 Over the last three decades, Prime has formed a number of strategic relationships with some of the world’s premier insurance organizations, including Lloyd’s of London, Gen Re, and RLI.
 Prime is also a member of the Wholesale & Specialty Insurance Association (WSIA).

 Prime has offices in Salt Lake City, Chicago, and Naples, Florida, and has insured virtually every type of risk, from a brilliant pyrotechnics show, a world-record helicopter bungee jump into the caldera of an active volcano above a pool of molten lava, to two brothers attempting to swim the English Channel, and many other extraordinary risks.

 The E&S market is viable and growing.
-In 2017 alone, excess and surplus lines premiums in the U.S. totaled $28.1 billion, up 6.4% from 2016.
-Several states saw record-breaking premium totals, including California with $6.55 billion.*** The E&S market — and Prime Insurance Company — allow agents and brokers to grow their capacity and revenue, and capture more of the insurance “pie,” while fulfilling an important customer need.
+In 2018 alone, excess and surplus lines premiums in the U.S. totaled $31.4 billion, up 11.3% from 2017.
+Several states saw record-breaking premium totals, including Nevada and Washington up 23% respectably.
+Premiums as a whole in the last 10 years are up 48.2%.
+The E&S market — and Prime Insurance Company — allow agents and brokers to grow their capacity and revenue, and capture more of the insurance “pie,” while fulfilling an important customer need.

 To learn more about Prime Insurance Company, contact Frank Lukacs, Chief Marketing Officer, firstname.lastname@example.org or 801-304-5573.